thomasgg42/PowershellGUI/README.md

 The script-header also allows for a description of the script to be shown through the GUI.

 # Wiki
-Check the [Project Wiki](https://github.com/thomasgg42/PowershellGUI/wiki) for how the header section of the script files must look like.
+Check the [Project Wiki](https://github.com/thomasgg42/PowershellGUI/wiki) more information.